Answered By: Jackie Stevens Last Updated: Jul 09, 2020 Views: 450

 This is called secondary referencing.
 You should always try to access the original source (Guastello), as Brown et al. may have put their own slant on the information from Guastello.

-If you cannot locate the cited source, then you may cite it as a secondary reference.
+Many lecturers would prefer that you don't use this reference at all if you can't read the original.
+However, if you must use it, then you need to cite it as a secondary reference.
 Your in-text citation should refer to both sets of authors, and your reference list should only refer to the source you have read - in this case Brown, Sokal & Friedman.

 (Guastello as cited in Brown, Sokal, & Friedman, 2014) OR Guastello (as cited in Brown, Sokal, & Friedman, 2014)

-Please refer to the official UNDA Referencing Guide (linked the bottom of the page) for more information on referencing in the style appropriate to your discipline.
+Please refer to the official University's Referencing Guides (linked below) for more information on referencing in the style appropriate to your discipline.